JJelleLv/MutNetBeyondCollapse/README.md

 The main purpose of this code is to provide insight in the analysis done for the above mentioned publication.
 Adjustments to the code will likely be nescessary when applying the method proposed in this publication to your own data or when making additional simulations.
 Please contact the authors for more information.

-The folder '+code' contains the Matlab functions supporting the main function (MAIN_MutNetBeyondCollapse) The folder 'data' contains data needed to make simulations, the output from simulations and time-series analysis The folder 'grind' contains Grind for MATLAB, a package needed to generate time series (https://www.sparcs-center.org/resources/, downloaded d.d.
+The folder '+code' contains the Matlab functions supporting the main function (MAIN_MutNetBeyondCollapse).
+The folder 'data' contains data needed to make simulations, the output from simulations and time-series analysis.
+The folder 'grind' contains Grind for MATLAB, a package needed to generate time series (https://www.sparcs-center.org/resources/, downloaded d.d.
 15/09/2019).
 The file 'MAIN_MutNetBeyondCollapse.m' is the main function executing six steps from making a simulation to plotting figures for initial network 'NETnr' and final network 'SETnr'.

 -------------------------------------------------------------------